ProjectPhysX/FluidX3D/README.md

   - velocity-colored Q-criterion isosurface
   - rasterized free surface with [marching-cubes](http://paulbourke.net/geometry/polygonise/)
   - [raytraced free surface](https://www.researchgate.net/publication/360501260_Combined_scientific_CFD_simulation_and_interactive_raytracing_with_OpenCL) with fast ray-grid traversal and marching-cubes, either 1-4 rays/pixel or 1-10 rays/pixel

+## Solving the Compatibility Problem

+- FluidX3D is written in OpenCL 1.2, so it runs on any hardware from any vendor (Nvidia, AMD, Intel, ...):
+  - world's fastest datacenter GPUs, like H100, A100, MI250(X), MI210, MI100, V100(S), P100, ...
+  - gaming GPUs (desktop or laptop), like Nvidia GeForce, AMD Radeon, Intel Arc
+  - professional/workstation GPUs, like Nvidia Quadro, AMD Radeon Pro / FirePro
+  - integrated GPUs
+  - Intel Xeon Phi (requires installation of the [Intel OpenCL CPU Runtime ("oclcpuexp")](https://github.com/intel/llvm/releases?q=oneAPI+DPC%2B%2B+Compiler))
+  - Intel/AMD CPUs (requires installation of the [Intel OpenCL CPU Runtime ("oclcpuexp")](https://github.com/intel/llvm/releases?q=oneAPI+DPC%2B%2B+Compiler))
+  - even smartphone ARM GPUs
+- supports parallelization across multiple GPUs on a single PC/laptop/server with PCIe communication, no SLI/Crossfire/NVLink/InfinityFabric or MPI installation required; the GPUs don't even have to be from the same vendor, but similar memory capacity and bandwidth is recommended
+- works in Windows and Linux with C++17, with limited support also for MacOS and Android
+- supports importing and voxelizing triangle meshes from binary `.stl` files, with fast GPU voxelization
+- supports exporting volumetric data as binary `.vtk` files with `lbm.<field>.write_device_to_vtk();`
+- supports exporting rendered frames as `.png`/`.qoi`/`.bmp` files with `lbm.graphics.write_frame();`, encoding is handled in parallel on the CPU while the simulation on GPU can continue without delay